-1. We provide a modular way to deskolemize proof evidence involving Skolem functions.
-This modularity is achieved by extending the design of the kernel used in the Foundational Proof Certificate (FPC) framework for defining proof formats [13].
-It builds Gentzen-style A Proof-Theoretic Approach to Certifying Skolemization

-LK sequent calculus proofs using eigenvariables.
-For outer skolemization proof evidence (defined below), it leads to LK proofs free of Skolem functions.

-- 2. We provide a trustworthy implementation of this form of modular deskolemization using the higher-order logic programming language $\lambda$ Prolog.
+- 1. We provide a modular way to deskolemize proof evidence involving Skolem functions.
+This modularity is achieved by extending the design of the kernel used in the Foundational Proof Certificate (FPC) framework for defining proof formats [12].
+It builds Gentzen-style LK sequent calculus proofs using eigenvariables.
+For outer skolemization proof evidence (defined below), it leads to LK proofs free of Skolem functions. - 2.
+We provide a trustworthy implementation of this form of modular deskolemization using the higher-order logic programming language $\lambda Prolog$ .
 Simple inspection of our kernel provides rather immediate confidence that our proof checker only certifies formulas that are, in fact, theorems.
-One must also trust (in our case) the implementation of $\lambda$ Prolog.
-However, since we are only using the backtracking and higher-order unification features of the logic underlying $\lambda$ Prolog, anyone can provide a reimplementation of these features and of our proof checker: in this way, one does not need to trust the particular implementations of $\lambda$ Prolog we have used (Teyjus [32] and Elpi [17]). - 3.
-For a skeptic not willing to trust a $\lambda$ Prolog style proof checker, we describe how it is possible to cause $\lambda$ Prolog to output a fully elaborated and explicit proof certificate that can be checked without the need for unification and backtracking search.
+One must also trust (in our case) the implementation of $\lambda Prolog$ .
+However, since we are only using the backtracking and higher-order unification features of the logic underlying $\lambda Prolog$ , anyone can provide a reimplementation of these features and of our proof checker: in this way, one does not need to trust the particular implementations of $\lambda Prolog$ we have used (Teyjus [30] and Elpi [16]).

+- 3. For a skeptic not willing to trust a $\lambda Prolog$ style proof checker, we describe how it is possible to cause $\lambda Prolog$ to output a fully elaborated and explicit proof certificate that can be checked without the need for unification and backtracking search.
 In particular, we describe a simple functional program written in Coq that can check such explicit proof certificates.
 We have also proved that that proof checker is sound, meaning that a successful execution of the checker will cause Coq to accept the corresponding classical logic formula as Coq theorem when classical logic axioms are admitted. - 4.
 We give a precise characterization of the surprising interaction of skolemization and polarities arising from focused proofs.
-It turns out that positive polarities cause problems similar to those of inner skolemization, which is already well known to be difficult to treat syntactically [4, 19].
+It turns out that positive polarities cause problems similar to those of inner skolemization, which is already well known to be difficult to treat syntactically [4, 18].
 In either case, the culprit is the ability to suspend processing a connective that would have introduced the eigenvariable (in the unskolemized form) and operate on a different formula that nevertheless uses the eigenvariable by means of its Skolem term, causing leakage of eigenvariables from their scopes.